Rodney Smith doesn’t see setbacks – he only sees opportunities.

 “Getting My Wiggle Back”

-“I definitely feel good – I’m getting back in the groove of things.
-I felt like I didn’t have my true style of playing back yet [in 2019], but I’m working on it now, working on getting my wiggle and explosiveness back now.”
+“I definitely feel good – I’m getting back in the groove of things,” said Smith.
+“Working on getting my wiggle and explosiveness back now.”

 Instead of participating in spring or fall camp last year, Smith would watch old film of himself to identify where he could get better.
 This year, despite being unable to meet his new teammates or coaches, he’s been training not just to be a running back, but to play everywhere on the field to show the Panthers’ coaching staff how he can contribute to an NFL team.
 As is the case with any undrafted free agent, it’s going to be an uphill battle to make the roster.

 But where you see uphill battles, Smith sees opportunity – the running back room is far from settled behind McCaffrey, with 2019 top backup Reggie Bonnafon, fifth-rounder Jordan Scarlett and late-season waiver pickup Mike Davis his main competition for a roster spot; while Bonnafon had bright spots last season, he is still a relatively unknown entity.
 Scarlett had only four carries in nine games before being placed on IR and Davis can be released for a $3m cap savings.